ericmjl/essays-on-data-science/docs/people-skills/hiring.md

     then it means we will need to spend time and effort coaching this habit.

 ## Modeling Skills

+??? summary

+    Modeling skills are an important part of our roles.
+    Modeling involves the ability to pick and build computational or mathematical models to solve problems.
+    This can involve using explicit mathematical models, such as differential equations or state space models, which I call "physics-style" mechanistic modeling.
+    To assess a candidate's modeling skills,
+    we can use presentations or seminars,
+    during which the candidate presents a problem they are working on and explains their modeling approach.
+    Questions can be asked about the modeling process, such as the candidate's ability to consider alternative models and mapping the parameters of the model onto explainable aspects of the problem.
+    When evaluating a candidate who presents a neural network model, the ability to explain the model architecture in detail and understand the inductive biases of the model and their suitability for the problem at hand is important.

 The final aspect of our roles as data scientists is picking and building computational or mathematical models